California organics recyclers prep for procurement mandate

 Photo courtesy of Agromin

 Starting Jan.
-1, 2025, California Senate Bill 1383 will require jurisdictions to secure 100 percent of the procurement target of recovered organic waste products set by California’s Department of Resources Recycling and Recovery (CalRecycle) or face substantial fines.
+1, 2025, California Senate Bill 1383 (S.B.
+1383) will require jurisdictions to secure 100 percent of the procurement target of recovered organic waste products set by California’s Department of Resources Recycling and Recovery (CalRecycle) or face substantial fines.

-CalRecycle estimates an additional 20 to 25 million tons of organic waste must be processed into compost, mulch or biogas to meet the procurement needs of California’s jurisdictions.
+CalRecycle estimates an additional 20 million to 25 million tons of organic waste must be processed into compost, mulch or biogas to meet the procurement needs of California’s jurisdictions.
 According to the department, this would require between 50 and 100 new or expanded recycling facilities.

 Bill Camarillo, CEO of Agromin, an Oxnard, California-based manufacturer of soil products and the state’s largest organics waste recycler, says many jurisdictions will struggle to meet their target because there are not enough organic waste facilities to produce qualified products.

-RELATED: Agromin offers SB 1383 compliance site
+RELATED: Agromin offers S.B.
+1383 compliance site

 “The lack of recycling facilities and an inconsistent supply of raw organic materials will make it difficult, if not impossible, for all jurisdictions to meet their S.B.
 1383 targets,” Camarillo says.
 “Establishing a strong relationship between jurisdictions and organic waste processors is key.
 By working together, jurisdictions and recyclers can find creative solutions to the procurement issue.”